REV. CLAUDETTE GRANT-BROWN, INTERIM PASTOR

 Rev. Brown’s first preaching assignment was at Stuyvesant Heights Christian Church, Christian Women’s Fellowship’s 2005 Easter Breakfast where she had served for 24 years.
 She also was given the opportunities to preach at numerous churches in Brooklyn, NY, Long Island and New Jersey.
 She has facilitated many workshops on evangelism and women issues.

-Claudette is employed at TIAA (Financial Services) as a Senior Administrative Assistant since 2007, a Not-for-profit organization where, she works with wealth management advisors who provide investment solutions for individuals for retirement in the academic, research, medical, and cultural fields.
+Claudette is employed at TIAA (Financial Services) as a Senior Administrative Assistant since 2007.
+She works with wealth management advisors who provide investment solutions for individuals for retirement in the academic, research, medical, and cultural fields.
 For Claudette, her work is not just a job, it’s a ministry.
 She is passionate about listening, counseling and teaching women of all ages.
 Knowing your passion is the key to discovering your calling.
 Life has its challenges and balances, and she has had a few of them.
 She believes that God remains faithful to those who believe and trust in Him.
 Even in the loss of her eldest son, she still believes that God makes no mistakes and that she remains faithful to Him and has deep gratitude for His grace and mercy during this time.
 She remains encouraged and feels so blessed to be called by God and to be His faithful servant.
 The Bible states, “And we know that all things work together for good to them that love God, to them who are the called according to his purpose.”
 Romans 8:28 Amen!